 The technology innovation in the museum will definitely make up for the disappointment.
 Compensation for not being able to explore the entire building.
-Here visitors can learn everything needed to know about the building’s constructions.
+Here visitors can learn everything needed to know about the building’s construction.
 One corner of the wall is deliberately broken into.
-Revealing a gaping hole where rocks used as the foundation of the construction.
+Revealing a gaping hole where rocks were used as the foundation of the construction.

 Gedung Sate Tower

-The best part of the building, the tower of Gedung Sate, is luckily open for visitors.
+The best part of the building, the tower of Gedung Sate, is luckily open to visitors.
 The tower is accessible by the stairs past the museum.
 At the top, there’s a little cafe called Coffee Morning with tables on the tower’s veranda.

 Gedung Sate Opening Hours